 New customer expectations for a new era

-Nowadays cement customers are interested in two main things: schedule and risk.
+Nowadays customers are interested in two main things with dome cement storage: schedule and risk.
 “Schedule is always huge, and they want it cheaper than they got it before,” Dan said.
 With tight margins and competition, companies need to wrap up construction quickly so cement can be loaded as soon as possible once the first shovel hits the dirt.

 Moving forward, the expectations for dome cement storage will continue to evolve.
 According to Jason, turnkey design-build projects will become more prevalent and possibly become the standard.
 Dan said he expects the size of storage to change.
 “Ten or 15 years ago, you saw a lot of really large storage.
 I think demand is going to be more of a micro thing, where the market will insist on smaller, more localized storage,” he said.